Texting and Driving in California

-- 18% of all fatal auto accidents are crashes are caused by distractions. (reference – fcc.gov)
+- 18% of all fatal accidents are caused by driver distractions.

-- Reading text messages on a cell phone while driving involves visual, manual, and mental distraction.
+- Reading text messages on a cell phone while driving involves visual, manual, and mental distractions.

 - You can cover the length of a football field while reading a text.
 (A vehicle going 55 MPH covers just over 80 feet per second.
 80 feet times 4.6 seconds equals 368 feet.
 A football field is 360 feet).

 Texting and Driving Video